EricWash17/Predicting-Pass-Plays/README.md

 # Predicting-Pass-Plays
 Knowing when an opponent will run or pass can dramatically alter how a team plays defense.
-Using play-by-play data collected by Reddit users from ESPN's API, I implemented a XGBoost classification model to predict passing plays.
+Using play-by-play college football data collected by Reddit users from ESPN's API, I implemented a XGBoost classification model to predict passing plays.
 I trained and validated using the 2014-2016 seasons, and tested the model on 2017 season data.
 The model achieved 70% accuracy.

 ## The variables used in the model include: